yehia67/documentation/iota-basics/0.1/how-to-guides/create-an-address.md

 **Addresses must not be withdrawn from more than once.
 If you withdraw IOTA tokens from an address, you must create a new one by incrementing the index or using a different security level.**

-Any code that uses a seed is executed on the client side.
-Your seed is never sent anywhere.

 ## Prerequisites

 To complete this guide, you need the following: